-- Attention for both the private and the public sector with respect to environmental, water and energy management; - Multidisciplinarity: - insights are derived from various disciplines in the domain of environmental sciences (e.g. policy science, economics, legal sciences, (basic) natural / technical sciences and (organizational) sociology) as well as social science research methods and techniques, specialized in environment, water and energy management; - the ability to apply disciplinary knowledge and insights in mutual connection on questions of environmental, water and energy management and sustainable development in a broad sense; - Scientific nature; - High quality; - Stimulating the interaction between participants with their insights and experiences, in line with the postgraduate character of the programme; - A postgraduate, professional and academic master programme.
+- Attention to both the private and the public sector with respect to environmental, water and energy management; - Multidisciplinarity: - insights are derived from various disciplines in the domain of environmental sciences (e.g. policy science, economics, legal sciences, (basic) natural / technical sciences and (organizational) sociology) as well as social science research methods and techniques, specialized in environment, water and energy management; - the ability to apply disciplinary knowledge and insights in mutual connection on questions of environmental, water and energy management and sustainable development in a broad sense: - Stimulating the interaction between participants with their insights and experiences, in line with the postgraduate character of the programme; - A professional and academic master programme.